marjakapyaho/nightbear/infra/modules/global/README.md

 ## Reprovisioning hosting

 If the host is FUBAR, sometimes it's easiest to just throw it away and build a new one.
 All persistent data is on a separate EBS volume, so this should always be safe.

+If the host is still responsive, you can make a final backup first.
+Should NOT be needed, as the data volume is separate, but still.

 If the host is still responsive, you can make sure the EBS volume is unattached cleanly with: